Regularity and Stability Properties of Selective SSMs with Discontinuous Gating: Preliminaries: Selective SSMs and Passivity Framework

-A key point for our passivity analysis is to distinguish between: (i) a \emph{driving (port) input} $u(t) \in \mathbb{C}^{d_{\mathrm{in}}}$, which is the signal that appears in the supply rate $\Re\ip{u}{y}$, and (ii) a \emph{selection (scheduling) signal} $x(t) \in \mathbb{C}^{d_{\mathrm{in}}}$ (e.g., the token embedding) that parametrizes the time-varying matrices via input-dependent gating.\footnote{Throughout Sections~\ref{sec:preliminaries}--\ref{sec:robust_stability} we assume $d_{\mathrm{out}}=d_{\mathrm{in}}$ so that $\ip{u}{y}$ and the passivity LMI blocks are dimensionally well-defined (this is the common setting in sequence models where the recurrent channel has matched input/output width).}
+We consider dynamical systems evolving in continuous time $t \in \timeInt$, where $\timeInt \subseteq [0, +\infty)$ is a time interval.
+The internal state of the system at time $t$ is denoted by $h(t) \in \mathbb{C}^N$ (or $\mathbb{R}^N$ in real-valued cases).
+A key point for our passivity analysis is to distinguish between: (i) a \emph{driving (port) input} $u(t) \in \mathbb{C}^{d_{\mathrm{in}}}$, which is the signal that appears in the supply rate $\Re\ip{u}{y}$, and (ii) a \emph{selection (scheduling) signal} $x(t) \in \mathbb{C}^{d_{\mathrm{in}}}$ (e.g.\ the token embedding) that parametrizes the time-varying matrices via input-dependent gating.\footnote{Throughout Sections~\ref{sec:preliminaries}--\ref{sec:robust_stability} we assume $d_{\mathrm{out}}=d_{\mathrm{in}}$ so that $\ip{u}{y}$ and the passivity LMI blocks are dimensionally well-defined; this is the common setting in sequence models where the recurrent channel has matched input/output width.}